umarhassan-mitodl/18.409-spring-2002/content/pages/readings.md

 {{< tdclose >}}{{< tdopen >}}
 The Expected Number of Facets of the Shadow of a Polytope Given by Gaussian Random Constraints
 {{< tdclose >}}{{< tdopen >}}
-Spielman, Daniel A, Shang-Hua Teng. "[Smoothed Analysis: Why The Simplex Algorithm Usually Takes Polynomial Time](http://math.mit.edu/seminars/combin/archive/abstracts/apr01/spielman.html)."
+Spielman, Daniel A, Shang-Hua Teng. "{{% resource_link "80a1fd8a-db91-4fd1-8e1f-672caf12d72a" "Smoothed Analysis: Why The Simplex Algorithm Usually Takes Polynomial Time" %}}."
 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 18
 {{< tdclose >}}{{< tdopen >}}